vedantgudpale/DHCP-SERVER-PROJECT-gns3/readme.md

 **Important:** VPCS (Virtual PC Simulator) in GNS3 is designed to be lightweight and resource-efficient.
 By default, VPCS does **not** save its configuration when you close and reopen a GNS3 project.
 This means that when you restart your GNS3 project, you will need to issue the `ip dhcp` command again in each VPCS console to get them to request and obtain new IP addresses.
 This is normal behavior.

-## GNS3 Project File

-For easier setup and to replicate this project in GNS3, you can include the `.gns3project` file in this repository.
-This will allow others to simply open the project in their GNS3 environment and explore the configuration.

 ## Further Exploration